 After the battle (when or from where is unclear in Jordanes), Attila moved his army “forward to attack the Romans,” but whom were they attacking in Orleans?
 Jordanes describes the invasion of northern Italy, the miraculous collapse of the wall of Aquileia, and the sacking of Milan and Pavia.
 The Hunnic commanders convinced Attila that Rome was a poison pill best left untouched and, while Attila was torn over whether or not to march on Rome, Pope Leo I emerged from the city to talk.
 He agreed to leave and return over the Danube, but that they should send Honoria, the sister of the Emperor, to him as a bride.
 And so Jordanes informs us that the entire Italian invasion was the fault of Honoria, who had sent secret messengers to Attila requesting his hand in marriage and the Western Empire as her dowry.

-I am not alone in exercising extreme caution in believing that standard story of Attila and the Hunnic invasion of Gaul.
+I am not alone in my disbelief of the Hunnic invasion of Gaul.
 However, I feel as though I can speak intelligently as someone more familiar with pastoral nomadism, the history of the nomads of late antiquity (namely the “greater Hun family” of Huns, Hephthalites, and Xiongnu), and the historical trend to cast aspersions and doubts on nomads in defense of sedentary farmers and ‘honest’ forest-dwellers like the Franks, Burgundians, and (to some extant) Goths.

 Making maps to visualize geopolitical trends in history is fraught with difficulty, but they also offer an excellent, easy-to-grasp support for my argument.
-If we were to compare, side-by-side, two maps of Europe, one showing roughly 400 CE and the other 500 CE, we could notice some interesting points.
-In the area of modern-day France, an area previously considered part of the Roman Empire had, by 500 CE, become the domain of Franks and Burgundians, two of the sometimes countless Germanic tribes of the ancient world.
-Something, the viewer will understand, occurred in the 400s – some kind of invasion westward by the Franks and Burgundians visible on the map in 400 CE.
+If we were to compare two maps of Europe, one showing roughly 400 CE and the other 500 CE, we would notice some interesting points.

 However, as we have seen, the standard story is different.
-The invasion of Gaul (modern-day France) that Roman history (and its readers) preserve to the present is that of Attila, the Huns, and their Ostrogoth Allies against a combined Roman-Visigoth army.
+The invasion of Gaul (modern-day France) that history preserves is that of Attila, the Huns, and their Ostrogoth Allies against a combined Roman-Visigoth army.
 Jordanes, summarizing a now-lost work, lays out the history as one most important for what it reveals about Gothic intrigues.
 Attila offers a glorious speech, but the weight of the battle rests in its colossal loss of life, the heroism of Gothic valor, and the ultimate defense of the Empire thanks to Gothic sacrifice.
 However, if we compare the stories and critique the source material, we come away with a very different image.
 For example, if I compare one of the standard maps of the Hunnic invasion of Gaul with one reflecting only that information coming from (the weakest) of our historical sources, the difference is striking.